 Eyeliner is one of those small details that can make a huge impact.
 Whether you're going for a classic cat eye or a more modern neon look, a little color on your lash line can enhance your eye color, shape, and entire look.
 But with that being said, it's one of those things that can be a bit tricky to master (unless you have a surgeon's steady hand), especially when you have a hooded eye shape.
 One flinch or blink at the wrong time can force you into a frustrating cycle of removing and re-doing, or even lead you to swear off eyeliner all together.
 But never fear, with a few simple adjustments to your application strategy, you can be an eyeliner pro in no time.
-Ahead, watch celebrity makeup artist Katie Jane Hughes share her easy eyeliner tutorial that's perfect for hooded eye shapes.
+Ahead, watch celebrity makeup artist Katie Jane Hughes share her easy eyeliner tutorial (using her iconic "bat wing" application method) that's perfect for hooded eye shapes.

 Master Winged Liner with MUA Katie Jane Hughes

 Katie Jane Hughes is a celebrity and editorial makeup artist with clients among the likes of Ashley Graham, Kerry Washington, Anna Kendrick, Rosie Huntington-Whiteley, and more.

 Ahead, discover the exact steps that Katie Jane Hughes follows in the above video tutorial to create the ultimate winged eyeliner (using the bat wing technique) for hooded eye shapes.